jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-we add a handler to confirm our findings
+I add a handler to confirm the findings

 .. code-block:: python